Aerolab/frontend-developer-coding-challenge/README.md

 ## Overview

 Your task is to create a web application that allows users to search for and digitally collect video games, using the IGDB API and browser/device storage.
-The project must be built using the Next.js App Router.
-Styling is flexible, but we recommend using Tailwind CSS or CSS Modules.
+The project must be built using the `Next.js App Router` (or even `Expo React Native` if you have enough experience).
+Styling is flexible, but we recommend using `Tailwind CSS` or `CSS Modules`.
 The final product should be functional, visually appealing, and provide a great user experience.
 Feel free to add any extra features or custom styling as you see fit.

 > You’re welcome to use any additional libraries you find helpful for the challenge.